 MBB and CBB on their turn had practiced together.
 Does this mean saving money on the CBB musicians, but not abolishing the ensemble, because the concept itself is good?

-Not much new music (1, perhaps 2), and one existing melody was fitted with new lyrics (01.18.32 화성포의 노래).
+Not much new music (2 songs), and one existing melody was fitted with new lyrics (01.18.32 화성포의 노래).
 What are the composers doing?
 Has their work also been reduced for budgetary reasons?

 Photos of the concert present the usual problems: 1) the camera avoids new people, or unwanted people, or people not considered important, and 2) the screen has become more important than the people, music or lyrics.
 For this reason the stage is rather dark, and even people on whom the camera focuses, cannot usually be seen clearly. dprktoday has published a few good photos:

 I will not, however, use them in the following, but try to use what can be found in the video.

 Hong Su-kyong and Cha Yong-mi

 Not much was seen of another synthesiser player at the back and right; this much at 01.17.55.
 On the basis of the next concert in 20170730 she is likely to be the one who replaced Kim Yong-mi in the 20161228 concert; SynthesiserAnon1.

 In front of Ri Hui-kyong there was a third synthesiser, but we did not see much of her face either, and also she remained anonymous: SysthesiserAnon2.
 She is of a medium level officer rank, namely 소좌 sojwa 少佐 (major).
 This suggests that she was a veteran musician, probably from the SMC.
 Possibly she was securing the playing of Synthesiser anon1, who appears to be a young person at the rank of 소위 sowi 少尉 (junior lieutenant).
 But more likely there were better reasons for her visit.